 There is something very special about Percy Wood Country Park.
 It can offer everyone who stays there something.
 There are enchanting woods within walking distance of the park, where the chances of seeing a plethora of local wildlife are very likely!
 If golf is a pasttime, pack golf clubs as there is an 18-hole golf course adjacent to the park.
 The location of the park gives holidaymakers and homeowners the perfect hub to explore the wider area and experience all that is on offer.

-Things to do near Percy Wood Holiday Park
+Things to do near Percy Wood Country Park

 Let us begin by exploring Alnwick, a market town that is around thirteen minutes away.
 The town has a rich heritage with so much culture it has become part of blockbuster films.
 The historic site of Alnwick Castle has been named as ‘Windsor of the North’, so that offers some insight into its grandeur.
 The medieval architecture and Italianate staterooms offer visitors a unique ‘wow’ factor and a journey back in time.
 Currently inhabited by the Percys family their generations have enjoyed this spectacular castle for over 700 years.
 This castle has also attracted film producers in recent years with the castle being used in films such as Harry Potter and Downton Abbey.